Low-order CR--RT equilibrated-flux certification for semilinear problems on anisotropic meshes: Introduction

-Our second contribution concerns the stability of the linearised operator.
-In the symmetric elliptic setting considered here, we derive a computable coercivity-based bound for the linearisation $D \mathcal F(\tilde u_h)$ over the verification neighbourhood $B_\rho$, which provides the stability constant required in the NK conditions.
-The resulting estimate is inexpensive and fully compatible with the post-processing nature of the workflow; it may, however, become conservative when the reaction term is strongly non-monotone.
+Our second contribution concerns the stability of the linearized operator.
+In this paper, the stability verification is deliberately coercivity-based.
+Thus, the main verified setting is the monotone or coercive symmetric elliptic regime in which the linearized operator at the computed state can be certified to be positive in the energy norm.
+In this setting, we derive a computable lower bound for the linearization \(D\mathcal F(\tilde u_h)\) over the verification neighborhood \(B_\rho\), which provides the stability constant required in the NK conditions.

+This restriction is significant.
+In cases where the reaction term exhibits strong non-monotonicity, the linearized operator may lack coercivity or approach singularity, even when a basic estimate of the negative component seems minimal.
+Although such conditions are crucial in verified computation, they are not the primary focus of this paper.
+These scenarios necessitate more refined verification of invertibility, such as employing Nakao-type methods or fixed-point methods for semilinear elliptic boundary value problems; refer to \citep{NakPluWat19,Plum2009} for further details.

 Beyond existence, many applications demand certified statements for outputs $\mathcal J(u)$ rather than global errors.
 Goal-oriented a posteriori analysis~\cite{BecRan01,GilSul02} motivates how residual information propagates to outputs.
 Here, we go one step further: once existence in $B_\rho$ is certified, we derive a rigorous enclosure